build-guides

 memory_support DDR5-5600 native

-65W TDP means the stock Wraith cooler handles most workloads without spending extra
+65W TDP means the stock Wraith cooler handles most workloads without spending extra on aftermarket cooling

-Zen 5 architecture keeps up with Core Ultra 200S in gaming, no bottleneck for RTX 4060
+Zen 5 architecture keeps up with Core Ultra 200S in gaming — no CPU bottleneck for RTX 5060 at 1080p or 1440p

-AM5 socket supports future Ryzen 9000 drop-in upgrades through 2027+
+AM5 socket supports Ryzen 9000-series drop-in upgrades through 2027+

 No integrated graphics — if your GPU is DOA, you have no display output to troubleshoot